thefinnlab/psyanim-docs/overview/interactive_example.md

 These subtlety angles are angles defined with respect to a line from the predator to it's target prey.

-The predator will approach the prey during a 'charge' with some degree of subtlety, where the angle of approach is somewhere between 0 degrees (head-on) or some random value no larger than the `subtlety` paramater.
+The predator will approach the prey during a 'charge' with some degree of subtlety, where the angle of approach is somewhere between 0 degrees (head-on) or some random value no larger than the `subtlety` parameter.

 The subtlety values represent a maximum angle between the line of sight from predator-to-prey and the actual direction the predator will move in.